 Meghan is a Registered Dietitian Nutritionist living in the Greater Boston area.
 She studied nutrition and dietetics at the University of Rhode Island and completed her dietetic internship at the University of New Hampshire.
 After graduating her internship, she worked in community nutrition with low-income and at-risk populations.
 As much as she loved it, she knew private coaching was her passion and she started her private practice in 2017.

 She utilizes Intuitive Eating and Health at Every Size® principles in her practice.
 She has been featured on Self, Bustle, Recovery Warriors, and her former blog, Sundaes for the Soul.
 She is a member of the Association for Size Diversity and Health, the International Federation of Eating Disorder Dietitians and the Academy of Nutrition and Dietetics.
-She focuses on compassionate, weight-inclusive wellness with the hope of helping women feel at home in their bodies.
+She focuses on compassionate, weight-inclusive wellness with the hope of helping people of all sizes, genders, age, and abilities feel at home in their bodies.
 When she's not working, she's usually reading, drinking good coffee, or playing with her cat, Potato.

 Like many people, I learned from a young age that thinness and weight loss in valued in our culture and that dieting is just what women did.
 From there, I spiraled down into years of dieting, body hate, shame, guilt, disordered eating and exercise obsession.
 For most of my teen years and into my twenties, my body was the enemy- always trying to sabotage me when I was being "good" and never responding to the diet plans or workouts the way the book promised they would.
 When I finally had enough and realized that I could make peace with my body, my life changed.
 Learning that I could take care of my body in ways that actually felt good and gentle to my body was turning point; the freedom that came with giving up diets, workout regimens, rules, and the proverbial wagon was hugely transformative.
 Since then, it's been my mission not only to help women give up dieting for good and accept their bodies, but to change the culture that teaches them their bodies were wrong to begin with.